 I am a self-professed news junkie, techie, and SciFi Geek.
 I am happily married and have started to share my love for Star Wars with my daughters.
-During the work week, I truly enjoy teaching and being involved in academia.
-I have been actively involved with KEA, EKU Writing Project, EKUWP, and KySTE Technology Initiatives.
-In recent years, have shifted my focus to Digital Citizenship and Global Competency Initiatives.
+During the work week, I truly enjoy teaching and being actively involved with KEA, EKU Writing Project, and KySTE Technology Initiatives.
+In recent years, I have shifted my focus to Digital Citizenship and Global Competency Initiatives.

 Currently, I am a member of the faculty at The Learning Center and have taught at Model Laboratory High School, George Rogers Clark HS, and East Mountain Charter HS.
-I have experience in teaching Freshman Civics, World History, US History, and Acc US History.
-I have also worked as the Writing and FPS Coach for the HS Academic Team and faculty sponsor for various Class Government activities.
-Currently, I am the Graduation/Senior Class Coordinator and Yearbook sponsor.
+I have experience in teaching Freshman Civics, World History, US History, World Literature, Journalism and Digital Media.
+I have also worked as the Writing and FPS Coach for the HS Academic Team and faculty sponsor for various Class Government activities including Graduation/Senior Class Coordinator and Yearbook sponsor.

 Marshall University, College of Education, B. A. in Secondary Education (2002)